Cheap Asian workers flock to Portugal's farms | DW | 08.06.2021

 "On the one hand, the pandemic was a blessing because it made legalizations possible," Sequeira told DW.
 "On the other hand, human dramas are still playing out."

-Arjun Joshy, 31, from Kerala in southern India knows this all too well.
-An automotive engineer by training, he arrived in Portugal in July 2019 —initially on a tourist visa because he wanted to travel Europe.
+31-year-old Arjun Joshy from Kerala in southern India knows this all too well.
+An automotive engineer by training, he arrived in Portugal in July 2019 — initially on a tourist visa because he wanted to travel Europe.

-At the Lisbon airport itself, he fell into the clutches of an employment agent.
+At Lisbon airport, he immediately fell into the clutches of an employment agent.
 Joshy paid him €1,350 ($1,643), for which he was supposed to get work and papers.

 After a few months, he gave up picking berries in the south; he earned a little more than €200 a month and was still waiting for his papers.